Search This Blog

 We climbed a stone fire tower built by the Civilian Conservation Corps in the 1930's.
 It was hit by lightening and the top rebuilt.

-We head into Ellijay and two festivals - the Apple Arts Festival is in town, with various booths and tents along with shops.
+Next, we head into the town of Ellijay and two festivals - the Apple Arts Festival is in town, with various booths and tents along with shops.
 And a larger Apple Festival which is on fair grounds outside of town.
 We find a nice parking area in town and Greg looks for a place to pay.
 A local smiles and says it's free, this isn't Blue Ridge.

 Folks are lining up to watch the parade, so we join the crowd.